 Post Dental Implant Patient Instructions: Diet

 Before surgery and anesthesia, patients should eat a light and healthy meal before you are supposed to begin fasting prior to surgery.
-Patients should avoid heavy meal with that take a long time to digest; for example, loading up on pizza and rich foods.
+Patients should avoid heavy meals that take a long time to digest; for example, loading up on pizza and rich foods.

 For questions or assistance, please call our Encino office: Encino Oral Surgery Office Phone Number 818-990-5500.

 After general anesthetic or intravenous sedation, it is important to rehydrate.
 Patients may have a sore throat after surgery.